OBOAcademy/obook/docs/howto/odk-create-repo.md

 ## 3. Run the wrapper script

 You can either pass in a configuration file in YAML format that specifies your ontology project setup, or you can pass arguments on the command line.
+You can use `dir` in your command line on PC to ensure that your wrapper script, .gitconfig, and project.yaml (if you so choose) are all in the correct directory before running the wrapper script.

 ### Unix (Max, Linux)